 - Select Delete the driver software for this device > Uninstall in the popup window to delete it.
 The audio driver will automatically be installed on your computer once you restart it.

-4] Update the audio driver
+4] Update the Audio Driver

-In case reinstalling the audio driver may not solve your problem, you can also fix it by updating the driver in two ways- Manually and automatically.
+If reinstalling the audio driver may not solve your problem, you can also fix it by updating the driver in two ways- Manually and automatically.

 Manually – Search for the latest and correct driver matching your Windows OS on the manufacturer’s website and install it on your computer.
 Before installing the driver software, make sure to create a system restore or back up your computer.